ClickCease

 To summarise the discussion thus far, content writing involves crafting content that informs, educates, and engages your target audience.
 Comparatively, content marketing is a strategy that ensures the generated content effectively promotes a brand.

-In short, content writing is only one of the components of content marketing.
-Hence, if content marketing were a triathlon, content writing is just one of the sports disciplines involved, like swimming or cycling.
+In essence, content writing is just one component of content marketing.
+If content marketing were a triathlon, content writing would be akin to swimming or cycling.

-To make it easier to understand, we’ve prepared this table to illustrate the differences between content marketing vs. content writing.
+To simplify, we’ve created a table outlining the distinctions between content marketing and content writing.

 Concluding Thoughts

-There should be no contest between content writing and content marketing.
-Both disciplines can help fine-tune a company’s marketing strategies.
-Content marketing identifies the audience’s issues, preferences, and what they find valuable in an online resource.
-Meanwhile, content writing produces these valuable, shareable, and engaging resources.
+There’s no competition between content writing and content marketing.
+Both refine a company’s marketing strategies.
+Content marketing identifies audience issues and preferences, while content writing produces valuable, shareable, engaging resources.